 Global Positioning System technology can be used to track or follow victims.

-Please make sure to visit: The National Center for Victims of Crime
+For more information, please visit: The National Center for Victims of Crime